The False Subtlety of the Four Syllogistic Figures: Section VI

 The first figure yields a correct inference in a simple, direct manner.
 The other figures yield a correct inference indirectly by the addition of hidden inferences.
 They can be changed into the simpler first figure by changing the position of the middle term.

 Kant concluded the essay with several related remarks.

 Distinct and complete concepts are only possible by means of judgments and ratiocinations.
 A distinct concept is one which is made clear by a judgment.
 This occurs when something is clearly recognized as a predicate of a subject.
 A complete concept is one which is made distinct by a ratiocination.
 The ratiocination can be simple or a chain of reasoning.

 The ability to understand and the ability to reason are both based on the ability to judge.
 Understanding is the immediate recognition that something is a predicate of a subject.
-Reason is the ability to judge mediately.
+Reason is the ability to judge mediately (indirectly).
 It recognizes another predicate in the first predicate, thus conceiving a subject indirectly by means of a remote predicate.

 Higher knowledge is based on judging.
 Framing a judgment is a reflection that results in a distinct concept.
 Non-human animals can have clear representations of things that are predicates of a subject.
 Humans can also have knowledge that a predicate is a predicate of a subject and are therefore able to make a judgment.
 Non-human animals can distinguish things from one another.
 The different ideas are the causes of their actions, which are irrational.
 Humans can logically distinguish between things by means of judgment.
 The higher knowledge of a human is based on the ability to make our own ideas the object of our thoughts.

 All affirmative judgments are based on the principle of Identity.
 A subject is identical to its predicate.
 All negative judgments have the principle of Contradiction as their foundation.
 A subject is opposed to its predicate.
 Judgments in which identity or contradiction is mediately known, by means of intermediate predicates and by means of the analysis of concepts, are provable.
 Judgments in which identity or contradiction is immediately known cannot be proved (See Section II).
-These unprovable judgments precede definitions because we must recognize a subject's predicate before we can define the subject.
+These unprovable judgments precede definitions because one must recognize a subject's predicate before they can define the subject.